DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

    (Alternatively, if your operating system supports it, you can instead make a symbolic link.)

+8. Edit the top-level Drupal site composer.json file.
+Add the following to the "extra" / "merge-plugin" section (you may need to edit the path):

+     "require": [
+       "modules/user_guide/auto_screenshots/composer.json"
+     ],

-8. Run the command
+9. Run the command
-   composer install
+     composer update
    to install dependencies of this project.
 If you do not have Composer installed, see https://getcomposer.org/